HenryQuan/NCSS/pvz2/README.md

 ## How to counter version update
 My current strategy is based on a fixed hex string but this can be easily changed in a new version so I might need something else.

+The instructions are the same but hex is somehow different?